bids-standard/bids-website/docs/blog/posts/2024-01-11-steering-group-minutes.md

 -   Create a pull request for this survey:

-  -Are they aware of BIDS?
+    -   Are they aware of BIDS?

-  -Was it hard to convert data?
+    -   Was it hard to convert data?

-  -Do you use data that do not yet fit within BIDS?
+    -   Do you use data that do not yet fit within BIDS?

-  -Had questions, but could not find answers
+    -   Had questions, but could not find answers

 -